 My birth name is Grimond being a namesake after the 1960s Liberal Party leader, Jo Grimond, MP for Orkney and Shetlands.
-I grew up in a home that was purely Liberal supporting but voted Labour to keep the Conservatives out of power.
+I grew up in a home that was purely Liberal supporting.
+But my parents voted Labour to keep the Conservatives out of power.
 My father was also sincere [left] libertarian.
 I expectedly grew up with Liberal and libertarian convictions.

 During the 1992 general elections in the UK, Simon Hughes, MP for Old Southwark and Bermondsey emerged as my favourite politician.
-Simon Hughes could have easily categorised during the 1992 general elections as a man who practised “Politics without Bitterness”.
-This perception had a slight downward revision when subsequent revelations came out concrning Hughes’ acrimonious campaign (tinged with accusations of homosexuality and being an Aussie) against Peter Tatchell, his Labour counterpart in the 1983 Bermondsey by-election.
-I continued to support Simon Hughes, and in 2006, I became his constituent, the time when he had just admitted his bisexuality publicly.
+Simon Hughes could have easily categorised during the 1992 general elections as a man who practiced “Politics without Bitterness”.
+This perception had a slight downward revision when subsequent revelations came out concerning Hughes’ acrimonious campaign (tinged with accusations of homosexuality and being an Aussie) against Peter Tatchell, his Labour counterpart in the 1983 Bermondsey by-election.
+I continued to support Simon Hughes.
+In 2006, a house move saw me become his constituent.
+He had just admitted his bisexuality publicly.
 My response considering the Tatchell saga was Hughes was not perfect and politics can be very dirty.

-Then the 2010 general elections came along, and to my delight, the Liberal Democrats did well and formed a coalition government with the Conservatives.
-The Lib Dems surge in parliamentary seats under the leadership of Nick Clegg came mainly from young voters, the promise that university tuition fees will not witness increases playing a significant role.
+Then the 2010 general elections came along.
+To my delight, the Liberal Democrats did well.
+But they formed a coalition government with the Conservatives.
+The Lib Dems surge in parliamentary seats under the leadership of Nick Clegg came mainly from young voter.
+The party promise that university tuition fees will not witness increases was to play a significant role.
 However, the Lib Dems voted with the Conservatives to hike university tuition fees from £3,500 to £9,000.
 It was a devastating betrayal to youthful voters (and their parents) who have now faced the prospects of starting their lives, not with a mortgage but student debt.

 I still like the person or persona of Simon Hughes very much and perhaps enhanced by meeting him in person.
-I thought to myself, just like Jo Grimond, many may say, Hughes was in the wrong party.
-I wonder if the Liberals can rejuvenate themselves in future and be a more honest and conscientious party that undestand what make respective constituencies tick.
+Thinking to myself, just like Jo Grimond, many may say, Hughes was in the wrong party.
+I wonder if the Liberals can rejuvenate themselves in future and be a more honest and conscientious party that understand what make respective constituencies tick.